lizrice/katacoda-scenarios/multistage/step2.md

 * The image ENTRYPOINT defines which executable gets run when you run the container
 * Any other arguments you pass in are also passed to that executable

+## Next step

+You have compiled the Go application and built a Docker image in one step.

+In the next step we will see that although this container image works, it's not as efficient as it could be.
+But first let's check that you understand how the names of the executable and the image have worked here.

 >>Q1: What is the name of the executable that is built into the container image?<< (*) hello
 ( ) example